HC Ambrì-Piotta

-Hockey Club Ambrì-Piotta is a Swiss professional ice hockey club and a member of the National League (NL).
-The club was founded September 19, 1937, and is also known as "Bianco-Blu" (English: white and blues).
+Hockey Club Ambrì-Piotta is a professional ice hockey team based in Ambrì, Switzerland.
+The team competes in the National League (NL), the highest league in Switzerland.
+It was founded on September 19, 1937, and is also known as "Bianco-Blu" (English: white and blues).
 Though they have never won the league championship, the club has not been relegated to the Swiss League since being promoted in 1985, the same year that saw the arrival of Dale McCourt.

-The team plays its home games in the 6'775-seat Gottardo Arena.
+The team plays its home games in the Gottardo Arena.